NASHVILLE -- The Pittsburgh Penguins had yet to win coming out of the break for the 2014 Sochi Olympics.

-Pittsburgh, owner of the League's top power play, failed to connect on its first two Tuesday, even though it moved the puck well and created good chances.
-The Penguins finished 1-for-5 with the man-advantage.
+Pittsburgh, owner of the League's top power play, failed to connect on its first two opportunities Tuesday, even though it moved the puck well and created good chances.
+The Penguins finished 1-for-5 with the extra man.

 "We had a couple of pretty good looks," Niskanen said.
 "We screwed it up ourselves a couple of times.
 Just didn't connect on a pass or they pressured us hard on the first couple of power plays.
 We were able to find some space on the next couple.
 Had some good looks and got the one we needed at the right time."